nasa/cumulus/docs/data-cookbooks/browse-generation.md

 This list is the list of granules ```FilesToGranules``` will act upon to move from the staging directory to the configured buckets.

-The pathing is generated from sync-granules, but in principle the files can be staged wherever you like so long as the processing/```MoveGranules``` lambda's roles have access and the filename matches the collection configuration.
+The pathing is generated from sync-granules, but in principle the files can be staged wherever you like so long as the processing/```MoveGranules``` task's roles have access and the filename matches the collection configuration.

 #### input_granules